-Midwest's barbeque Mecca, Kansas City, is also famous for its elaborate Christmas decorations.
+The Midwest's barbeque mecca, Kansas City, is also famous for its elaborate Christmas decorations.
 The Plaza, Crown Center, and Union Station are especially impressive when adorned with millions of twinkling lights.
 There is no better place for holiday shopping and dining out.
 Or take a stroll in Longview Lake Park to enjoy the Christmas magic and surrounding nature.

-Christmas at the Union Station (November 21–December 31, 2020)
+Christmas at Union Station (November 21, 2022–January 1, 2023)

-Historic Union Station is a real KC landmark and undoubtedly number one destination in the city during the holidays.
-The Grand Hall features the largest indoor Christmas Tree in Kansas City as well as the walk-through Holiday Reflections village.
+Historic Union Station is a real KC landmark and undoubtedly the number one destination in the city during the holidays.
+The Grand Hall features the largest indoor Christmas tree in Kansas City as well as the walk-through Holiday Reflections village.
 In addition to that, kids can explore the massive model-train display, Dinosaur Road Trip, and Rudy’s Wonderland.
 The hall features dozens of smaller decorated trees, giant mirrored ornaments, and eight photo stations for family memories.
 On Saturdays and Sundays, gifts are available from Holiday Swing outdoor craft market.

 Plaza Lights is one of the oldest Christmas traditions in KC that goes back to the 1930s.
 The beautiful display with millions of lights encompasses 15-blocks of the Country Club Plaza shopping district.
-Jewel-colored lights light up every dome and tower.
+Jewel-colored lights set aglow every dome and tower.
 The Lighting of the Plaza ceremony gathers large crowds every year due to celebrity appearances, musical acts, and performances.
 The lights can be seen daily from 5 pm to 3 am.

-Christmas in the Park (November 25–December 31, 202o)
+Christmas in the Park (November 23–December 31, 2022)